PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 d.
 Accuracy of Information.
 Merchant acknowledges that the Account Updater Service may only be accurate to the extent a card issuing bank and a customer participate, and that many card issuing banks and customers may not participate.
 Merchant acknowledges and agrees that the Account Updater Service may rely upon information, Card Data, and services provided to PayPal by third parties.

 e.
-Cessation of Account Updater Service.
+Cessation and Availability of Account Updater Service.
 PayPal may immediately cease offering or providing the Account Updater Service to Merchants at any time upon email notice to Merchants.
+PayPal does not ensure that the Account Updater Service will be available for all Card Data.

 This section applies if you use Payments Advanced, Payments Pro, Payments Pro Payflow and VT (as a standalone Service).
 If you are using the Recurring Billing or Recurring Payments feature you agree that it is your responsibility to comply with Card Company Rules, applicable law, including the Electronic Funds Transfer Act (Reg E), including by capturing your customers’ agreement to be billed on a recurring basis.